 Are financing/payment plans available?

 Most home aligner companies offer both financing and payment plans.
 A few partner with third-party companies that provide financing but require credit checks to qualify.
-SmileDirectClub and Straight My Teeth both offer their own financing options for which everyone qualifies.
+Straight Teeth Direct offers their own financing options for which everyone qualifies.

 What are home teeth aligners made of?